Plant Safari Salvia in the South African Fynbos -- Part 2

 Flowers by the Sea is a home away from home for a number of South African Salvias that enjoy our moderate, Mediterranean climate.
 None are endangered species, but all face the threat of land development in the Western Cape’s Fynbos Biome -- unparalleled for its variety of native plants found nowhere else -- which surrounds and encompasses the nation's largest city, Cape Town.

 The world's lands are divided into six distinct floristic regions based on the kinds of plants they support.
-The Fynbos Biome is one of a number of biomes in the Cape Floristic Region (CFR), which is the world's smallest floristic yet most botanically rich region.
+The Fynbos Biome, which we talk about in-depth in Part I of this series, is one of a number of biomes in the Cape Floristic Region (CFR) -- the world's smallest yet most botanically rich floristic region.

 Balancing Biodiversity and Development